top of page

 So, how do we talk about safety without actually talking about safety?

-During our early work with the Bayer tech team, we learned about Zack, a 7-year-old New Orleans boy whose family home was invaded by Formosan termites (the worst!).
-That wasn't the only crisis.
+During our early work with the Bayer tech team, we had learned about Zack, a 7-year-old New Orleans boy whose family home was invaded by Formosan termites (the worst!).
+That isn't the only crisis.
 You see, Zack suffers from a rare blood disorder.
 Household chemicals are deadly to him.
-So, how could they ever treat the home with an insecticide???
+So, how could the PCO and family ever treat the home with an insecticide???

-The pest control operator (along with Zack's mother) called Bayer in a panic.
-Bayer reassured them that Premise was completely fine to use - Zack would be in no danger at all.
-Still, to reassure the PCO and the family, Bayer sent a team of lab technicians, PhD entomologists, and even an MD to supervise the treatment of the home.
+The PCO (along with Zack's mother) call Bayer in a panic.
+Bayer reassures them that Premise is completely fine to use - Zack will be in no danger at all.
+Still, to reassure the PCO and the family, Bayer sends a team of lab technicians, PhD entomologists, and even an MD to supervise the treatment of the home.
 More than seven years later, there are still no termites in the house.
 And Zack?
 He's a happy, healthy, and very active teenager.

-Forget any slick advertising - all we had to do was let Zack's mom tell this story!
+Forget any slick advertising - we just need Zack's mom to tell this story!

 PERFORMANCE

-After seeing the advertising, homeowners began requesting...and even demanding...Premise!
+• After seeing the advertising, homeowners begin requesting...and even demanding...Premise!

-This consumer demand drove PCOs - once loyal to the competitor - to abandon Termidor in exchange for Premise.
+• This consumer demand drives PCOs - once loyal to the competitor - to abandon Termidor in exchange for Premise.

-Within the first month after the campaign launch, markets were reporting sales growth as high as +30%.
+• Within the first month after the campaign launch, markets are reporting sales growth as high as +30%.

-Halfway through the year, new distributor orders topped +44% and kept climbing.
+• Halfway through the year, new distributor orders top +44% and keep climbing.

-By year's end, Bayer was not only reclaiming it's losses, but had grown sales by more than +50%.
+• By year's end, Bayer is not only reclaiming it's losses, but grows sales by more than +50%.

 On a personal note: At the end of this work, at a hotel bar in Dallas, Bayer's Managing Director gave me one of the greatest compliments of my career - a 'thank you' for helping his team to believe in themselves again.
 This was a final step of a year-and-a-half odyssey that rebuilt the Bayer team, breathed new life into the Premise brand, and left a lasting impression on everyone involved.